What To Expect, From Start To Finish

 10. Frame It Up

-Framing begins and the shape of the new bathroom becomes apparent.
+The framing phase begins and the shape of the new bathroom becomes apparent.

 11. Modify The Systems

 Plumbing, electrical and HVAC systems will be modified per your finalized plan.